 First, don’t settle for the first property you find, inspect it for dampness, mould, electrical faults, broken furniture or facilities or structural damage.
 Choose accommodation that you feel you will be comfortable in.
 Remember if the property is damp or cold in August, it will become wet and freezing in the winter.
 Once you move in to your property make sure you take photos of the accommodation, take special note of anything that you consider damaged.
 If you can time and date your photos that’s even better and make sure to have multiple copies.
 This will come in handy if you have trouble with your landlord later on.

 Your landlord must notify you if they wish to inspect the property in general or your own bedroom.
 This is a legally enforceable right that is often broken.
 If this happens to you make a formal complaint in writing to your landlord and keep a copy.
-Then, contact the accommodation office for more advice.

 Your landlord is legally obliged to ensure your safety in the property and must provide a fire extinguisher and alarms.